sopanshewale/workshops/workshop_one/workbooks/regular_expression.md

 pattern = 'a+bbbbb(cc)+d?'

 ```
-help detect whether text satisfy above defined rules or not.
+is the regular expression.
+This help detect whether text satisfy above defined rules or not.

 The execution of the above script is as below: